Home

 James Monroe to James Madison, Oak Hill, March 28th.
 1828.

-A Brief History – Virginia to FloridaThe AntelopeCasa Bianca Plantation, FloridaCasa Bianca Missionary Baptist ChurchMiddle Oak Baptist ChurchReunion of Separated Communities
+Virginia to FloridaThe AntelopeCasa Bianca Plantation, FloridaCasa Bianca Missionary Baptist ChurchRe-Examined History

 Back to the Top